ada-ac2/swap-meet/README.md

 Our new modules should be defined as follows:
 - `Clothing`
   - Has an attribute `id` that is by default a unique integer
-  - Has an attribute `fabric` that is by default the string "Unknown".
+  - Has an attribute `fabric` that is by default the string "Unknown"
     - This attribute describes what fabric the clothing is made from; some example values might be `"Striped"`, `"Cotton"`, or `"Floral"`
-    - When we initialize an instance of `Clothing`, we can optionally pass in a string with the keyword argument `fabric`.
+    - When we instantiate an instance of `Clothing`, we can optionally pass in a string with the keyword argument `fabric`
-  - Has an function `get_category` that returns `"Clothing"`
+  - Has a function `get_category` that returns `"Clothing"`
-  - Its stringify method returns `"An object of type Clothing with id <id value>.
+  - Has a stringify method that returns `"An object of type Clothing with id <id value>.
 It is made from <fabric value> fabric."`
-    - If we had a `Clothing` instance with an `id` of `123435` and `fabric` attribute that holds `"Wool"`, it's stringify method should return `"An object of type Clothing with id 12345.
+    - For example, if we had a `Clothing` instance with an `id` of `123435` and a `fabric` attribute that holds `"Wool"`, its stringify method should return `"An object of type Clothing with id 12345.
 It is made from Wool fabric."`

 - `Decor`
   - Has an attribute `id` that is by default a unique integer
-  - Holds 2 integer attributes `width` and `length`.
+  - Holds 2 integer attributes `width` and `length`
-    - Both of these values should be 0 by default.
+    - Both of these values should be 0 by default
-    - When initializing an instance of `Decor`, we can optionally pass in integers with the keyword arguments `width` and `length`.
+    - When we instantiate an instance of `Decor`, we can optionally pass in integers with the keyword arguments `width` and `length`
-  - Has an function `get_category` that returns `"Decor"`
+  - Has a function `get_category` that returns `"Decor"`
-  - Its stringify method returns `"An object of type Decor with id <id value>.
+  - Has a stringify method that returns `"An object of type Decor with id <id value>.
 It takes up a <width value> by <length value> sized space."`
-    - If we had a `Decor` instance with an `id` of `123435`, `width` of `3` and `length` of `7`, it's stringify method should return `"An object of type Decor with id 12345.
+    - For example, if we had a `Decor` instance with an `id` of `123435`, `width` of `3`, and `length` of `7`, its stringify method should return `"An object of type Decor with id 12345.
 It takes up a 3 by 7 sized space."`

 - `Electronics`
   - Has an attribute `id` that is by default a unique integer
-  - Has an attribute `type` that is by default the string "Unknown".
+  - Has an attribute `type` that is by default the string "Unknown"
     - This attribute describes what kind of electronic device this is.
 Some example values might be `“Kitchen Appliance”`, `“Game Console”`, or `“Health Tracker”`
-    - When we initialize an instance of `Electronics`, we can optionally pass in a string with the keyword argument `type`.
+    - When we initialize an instance of `Electronics`, we can optionally pass in a string with the keyword argument `type`
   - Has an function `get_category` that returns `"Electronics"`
-  - Its stringify method returns `"An object of type Electronics with id <id value>.
+  - Has a stringify method that returns `"An object of type Electronics with id <id value>.
 This is a <type value> device."`
-    - If we had an `Electronics` instance with an `id` of `123435` and `type` attribute of `"Mobile Phone"`, it's stringify method should return `"An object of type Electronics with id 12345.
+    - For example, if we had an `Electronics` instance with an `id` of `123435` and `type` attribute of `"Mobile Phone"`, its stringify method should return `"An object of type Electronics with id 12345.
 This is a Mobile Phone device."`

 - All three classes and the `Item` class have an attribute called `condition`, which can be optionally provided in the initializer.
-The default value should be `0`.
+The default value should be `0`

 - All three classes and the `Item` class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
 These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
 The one requirement is that the `condition_description` for all three classes above have the same behavior.